Ernest P. Buffett

 Ernest Platt Buffett (February 3, 1877 – September 22, 1946) was an American businessman and grocer.
-He was the father of U.S. Congressman Howard Buffett and grandfather of Warren Buffett, the American billionaire businessman and investor.
+He was the father of U.S. Congressman Howard Buffett and grandfather of businessman and investor Warren Buffett.

 Early life

-Ernest Buffett was born in Dix Hills, New York on February 3, 1877 to Sidney Homan Buffett (1848–1927) and Eveline Ketcham Buffett (1850–1886).
+Buffett was born in Dix Hills, New York, on February 3, 1877, to Sidney Homan Buffett (1848–1927) and Eveline Ketcham Buffett (1850–1886).
 Buffett's parents were second cousins, both having mainly English descent.
-The Buffet surname (renamed to Buffett) originates in France with a Huguenot weaver, named John Buffett, who became Buffett's first American Buffett ancestor when he immigrated to New York in the late-1600s.
+The Buffet surname (changed to Buffett) originates in France with a Huguenot weaver, named John Buffett, who became Buffett's first American Buffett ancestor when he immigrated to New York in the late 1600s.